 Pirates Cove – San Luis Obispo

-During our last day at the Californian coast, the clouds finally gave up and made way for the sun.
+During our last day on the Californian coast, the clouds finally gave up and made way for the sun.
 We could barely have been much happier.
-Especially because this was the day when we wanted to visit one of the few official clothing optional beaches: Pirates Cove.
+Especially because this was the day when we wanted to visit one of the few official clothing-optional beaches: Pirates Cove.
 A very nice stretch of beach waited for us in the afternoon sun when we got to the parking spot.
-A bunch of rocks divide the beach in two parts, on the first part when we came from the parking was a group of (clothed) college kids enjoying the first sunny day of the week and on the other part were the nudies.
+A bunch of rocks divides the beach into two parts, on the first part when we came from the parking was a group of (clothed) college kids enjoying the first sunny day of the week and on the other part were the nudies.
 And quite a lot of them, given the fact that the weather forecast hadn’t predicted such sunny weather.
 The wind was still a bit chilly but we couldn’t care less.
 Off went the clothes and our afternoon was spent in the best possible way.
 Naked.

 ➡️ Click Here to find hotel deals near Pirates Cove beach

 ➡️ Click Here to find Airbnb rentals near Pirates Cove beach

 Extra: Black’s Beach – San Diego